pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

     the paper supplied by the American
     Writing Company.

-> The alpha cellulose and copper number and accelerated aging test&nbsp;{%- include columnbreak.html canvas=233 col=2 -%}&nbsp;of these three papers are shown in the table below.
+> The alpha cellulose and copper number and accelerated aging test {% include columnbreak.html canvas=233 col=2 %} of these three papers are shown in the table below.

 SPECIFICATIONS FOR A WOOD-PULP FIBER PAPER